 Population Health is “the health outcomes of a group of individuals, including the distribution of such outcomes within the group.”
 (Kindig, DA., Stoddart, G. 2003) Population Health Themes for Region V include: Assessment, Planning, Implementation, Evidence Based programming and decision making, Partnership/collaboration, Quality Improvement, Evaluation and performance management, Health communications, Health equity and health disparity, and capacity building.

-To learn more about what each of the states in Region V are working on in regards to Population Health, click on the sections below to expand or shrink each section and get more information.
+Expand the sections below to learn more about what each of the states in Region V are working on in regards to Population Health.

 Performance Management Overview (August 6, 10:30-12PM CT): During this session participants will dive into the PHAB guidance regarding an organizational performance management system.
 Practical tools and processes will be shared that have been effectively used by peer health departments.
 Presenters will share lessons learned and strategies to overcoming common challenges in developing and maintaining a performance management system that monitors progress of organizational objectives.
 Click to access the Performance Management Overview session.